bswck/configzen/README.md

 Using `+` in front of a key will update the section already defined at that key, instead of replacing it.

-Notice how configuration file format don't matter in _configzen_: you can extend JSON configurations in YAML, but that might be as well any other format among [JSON](https://en.wikipedia.org/wiki/JSON), [INI](https://en.wikipedia.org/wiki/INI_file), [XML](https://en.wikipedia.org/wiki/XML), [.properties](https://en.wikipedia.org/wiki/.properties),
+Notice how configuration file formats don't matter in _configzen_: you can extend JSON configurations in YAML, but that might be as well any other format among [JSON](https://en.wikipedia.org/wiki/JSON), [INI](https://en.wikipedia.org/wiki/INI_file), [XML](https://en.wikipedia.org/wiki/XML), [.properties](https://en.wikipedia.org/wiki/.properties),